sparisi/gym_minatar/README.md

 ## Games
 Actions are discrete, while observations have shape `(rows, cols, channels)` with ternary values (-1, 0, or 1).
 The number of actions and channels depends on the game.
-Below are some details about the games.
-For full details, please see docs in the source code.
 All boards have size (10, 10) by default.
 To change it:
 ```python
 gymnasium.make(..., size=(rows, cols))